-- a) Take creative steps to enhance the level of socioeconomic and racial diversity within District schools. - b) Eliminate the use of terms and phrases within District schools that perpetuate negative stereotypes and minimize student opportunities. - c) Create coursework, programs, and activities that are accessible to all students. , regardless of their disability status, native language, income level, or any other basis.
+- a) Take creative steps to enhance diversity within District schools. - b) Eliminate the use of terms and phrases within District schools that perpetuate negative stereotypes and minimize student opportunities. - c) Create coursework, programs, and activities that are accessible to all students.